 The nose plays a significant role in your facial symmetry and proportion.
 A slight enhancement to the nose bridge can change your facial appearance drastically and help you to attain equilibrium in the facial features.
 In the past, the only way to enhance your nose is to opt for rhinoplasty, a surgical nose job.
 Today, with the rising popularity of nose aesthetic treatments, you can achieve the same results with a less painful and convenient way.
-I spoke to Dr. Low Chai Ling, the Medical Director of The Sloane Clinic, to find out more about the highlights and lowdowns on these non-surgical nose jobs – Nose fillers and nose threadlifts.
+I spoke to Dr. Low Chai Ling, the Medical Director of SW1 Clinic, to find out more about the highlights and lowdowns on these non-surgical nose jobs – Nose fillers and nose threadlifts.

 - What constitutes a beautiful nose?

 Dr Low: Scarlett Johansson apparently has the perfect nose, according to recent surveys.
 According to research, measured from the lip up, the optimum angle of rotation at the nasal tip – the amount the nose is turned up – should be 106 degrees to enhance a woman’s looks.
 A nose that is rotated less than 90 degrees to the face looks droopy, long and masculine.